https://www.deakin.edu.au/__data/assets/image/0005/2234723/37263_graduate-diploma-of-counselling_hero.jpg

 Workload

 As a student in the Faculty of Health you can expect to participate in a range of teaching activities each week.
-This could include lectures, seminars, workshops, online interaction and clinical placements.
+This could include lectures, seminars, workshops and online interaction.
 You can refer to the individual unit details in the course structure for more information.
 You will also need to study and complete assessment tasks in your own time.

 All years of the course require a part-time commitment, with a substantive load of required learning activities and study time.
 Although the course is designed for working health professionals, students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities per unit credit point.